Spuyten Duyvil Bridge: History

 A wooden railroad drawbridge across the Spuyten Duyvil was first constructed by the New York & Hudson River Railroad in 1849.
 The railroad continued southward along the West Side Line to St. John's Park Terminal in Lower Manhattan and carried both freight and passenger service.
 The Hudson River Railroad merged with the New York & Harlem Railroad in 1869, creating the New York Central & Hudson River Railroad, and most trains started bypassing the bridge, instead going to Grand Central Terminal in Midtown Manhattan.
 An iron bridge replaced the wooden span by 1895.

 The current steel bridge was designed by Robert Giles and constructed in 1900.
 The piers rest on pile foundations in the riverbed.
-The bridge consists of three fixed sections as well as a 290 ft swing section, which could swivel nearly 65 degrees and leave a 100 ft of clearance on each side.
+The bridge consists of three fixed sections as well as a 290 ft swing section, which can swivel nearly 65 degrees and leave a 100 ft of clearance on each side.
 The swing span weighed 200 tons and had enough space to fit two tracks.

 By 1935, there were 70 trains a day using the Spuyten Duyvil Bridge, but after World War II, usage declined.
 In 1963, the steam motor that powered the swing span was replaced with an electric motor.
 The bridge was slightly damaged three years later, when the swing span was struck by a boat, leaving it stuck in the open position for two weeks.
 Trains stopped running across the Spuyten Duyvil Bridge in 1982 and the following year the bridge was damaged by a vessel and was left unable to close.

 The bridge was rehabilitated in the late 1980s.
 Amtrak's Empire Service began using the Spuyten Duyvil Bridge on April 7, 1991, following the completion of the Empire Connection.
 This involved the conversion of the abandoned West Side Line to accommodate passenger service and connect with Pennsylvania Station.
 Until then, Amtrak trains traveling between New York and Albany had utilized Grand Central Terminal.

 In June 2018, Amtrak used the Left Coast Lifter, one of the world's largest floating cranes, to lift the 1.6 e6lb of the bridge's spans and move them to a barge in order to make fixes to electrical and mechanical components necessitated by damage due to Hurricane Sandy and years of malfunctions and corrosion.
 During the repairs, trains which had originated in Penn Station and used the bridge originated instead from Grand Central Terminal, bypassing the bridge.
 The trains returned to their regular routing to Penn Station on September 4.